108062138/popo_riscv_cpu/README.md

     $ cd popo_riscv_cpu

 step 1: (selective)clone asm to hexa repo and make the python env aware of the python extension.
 You can directly copy `tb/hexa/?.mem` into `tb/word_inst.mem` to walk around step 1.
+Any modification in assembly code requires an re-compilation it into its corresponding instruction mem.
+To do so, we have to re-run `compile_all_tb.py` again.

     $ git clone https://https://github.com/108062138/riscv-assembler.git

     $ pip install -e ./riscv-assembler

+    $ python3 compile_all_tb.py

-step 2: change file path when possible in src/L1_cache/inst_mem accordingly
+step 2: change file path when possible in src/L1_cache/inst_mem accordingly.
+Let's say I want to `test_load_then_use` testcase.

+    $ cp tb/hexa/test_load_then_use.mem tb/word_inst.mem

-step 3: use makefile to run. for now, I provide two version of cpu to use: naive and opt, which can be specified by `CPU_VERSION`
+step 3: use makefile to run. for now, I provide two version of cpu to use: naive and opt, which can be specified by `CPU_VERSION`.
+Several versions are supported: `basic`, `opt`, `train_fix_bug_forward_bug`.
+An success run should appear like the following screenshoot.

-    $ make sim_chip CPU_VERSION=basic

     $ make sim_chip CPU_VERSION=opt

-An success run should appear like:

 ![sucess run](imgs/success_run.png)

 ## auto test

 shell script `run_all.sh` is provided to enable auto test.
-Type the following command to test all tb and the result is stored in `sim_out`
+Type the following command to test all tb and the result is stored in `sim_out`.

     $ chmod 777 run_all.sh